canonical/temporal-k8s-operator/documentation/tutorial/03-deploy-server.md

 temporal-k8s/0*  blocked   idle   10.1.0.152         database relation not ready
 ```
 Press Ctrl+C to exit the watch.

-> **Note**
+[note]
-> `num-history-shards`=4 is a good default for development.
-You can adjust later if needed.
-More information can be found about history shards in the official Temporalio documentation.
+Setting `num-history-shards` to four is a reasonable default for development.
+You can adjust it later if needed.
+For more information about history shards, see the [official Temporal documentation](https://docs.temporal.io/temporal-service/temporal-server#history-shard).

-See next: Deploy PostgreSQL Database
+[/note]

 > **See next: